 Identified for use with wiring devices, splice connectors and equipment terminals rated for Cu, Cu/Al and CO/ALR.
 When terminating with twist-on splice connectors, pre-twisting is not recommended.
-Torque until the wires are tight under the cap and visibly twisted together two times under the cap to ensure electrical contact.
+Torque until the wires are tight under the cap and visibly twisted together two times outside of the cap to ensure electrical contact.
 Do not over-torque or under-torque.
-When terminating to panel lugs, circuit breaker terminals and wiring devices, torque to 12 to 14 lbf-in.
-Ensure secure connection while limiting wire deformation.
+Ensure secure connection limiting wire deformation.
 Copperweld® NM-B is made with ASTM B-566 Copper-Clad Aluminum bare wire, which carries its own component listing, RU DVVU2.
-Per UL Guide Information RTRT and WJQR, Copperweld® NM-B can terminate with any wiring device (receptacle or switch) rated copper-only or CO/ALR.
+Copperweld NM-B conductors are suitable to terminate on 15 and 20 ampere rated wiring devices (receptacles and snap switches) marked ‘copper only’ or ‘CO/ALR’.
+For termination on devices rated 30 amperes or greater, the termination must be marked ‘CU/AL’ or equivalent.
+Please consult UL Product IQ guide information RTRT and WJQR if further confirmation is required.
 Copperweld® NM-B CCA conductor satisfies Article 110.14 Electrical Connections as being a similar metal to copper for the purposes of electrical connections.
 Copperweld® NM-B may be pigtailed to single-metal copper wire in dry locations.
 Copperweld® NM-B cable should not be terminated with single-metal aluminum wire without the application of an oxide inhibitor or a terminal or connector specifically listed for the intermixing of dissimilar conductor metals.
-Copperweld® ASTM B-566 Copper-Clad Aluminum wire is not dissimilar to copper, brass or zinc plated steel, and can be terminated with them without oxide inhibitors in dry locations.
+Copperweld® ASTM B-566 Copper-Clad Aluminum wire is not dissimilar to copper, brass or zinc plated steel.

 NEC Compliant for 600 Volt residential branch circuit conductors since 1972.